bata24/gef/docs/FAQ.md

     echo "set debug-file-directory /usr/lib/debug" >> ~/.gdbinit
     ```

-However, for some reason, `debuginfod` does not display the `glibc` source code.
+However, `debuginfod` often does not provide `glibc` source files.
-Therefore, you need to obtain and place the source code separately.
-The reason for this is not entirely clear.
+Fetch and place the `glibc` sources locally as shown below.

 - Get the `glibc` source
     ```